On Feb 04 2021

 Institutional Sponsorship.
 HHS will only consider waiver applications supported by an institutional sponsor.
 Individuals may not self-petition for the HHS waiver.
 The waiver application requires two signatures: one from the principal investigator responsible for scientific leadership of the project, and one from an administrator authorized to sign on behalf of the institution as a whole.
 HHS will check with the institution to make sure the appropriate person has authorized the application.

 Sponsoring Institution’s Support Letter.
 HHS has very specific criteria that it wants addressed in a waiver application.
-These points include details regarding the research being conducted at the sponsoring institution; discussion of key skills the foreign national has and why they are essential to the research; evidence of recruitment efforts (to show that the foreign national’s skills are not otherwise available); and what the institution’s long-term plans for the foreign national are (HHS is less likely to support a scholar who is only doing a short-term postdoctoral position than one who has a long-term staff position).
+These points include details regarding the research being conducted at the sponsoring institution; discussion of key skills the foreign national has and why they are essential to the research; evidence of recruitment efforts (to show that the foreign national’s skills are not otherwise available) and evidence of salary (which should be advertised to show a range at fair market rates); and what the institution’s long-term plans for the foreign national are (HHS is less likely to support a scholar who is only doing a short-term postdoctoral position than one who has a long-term staff position).

 HHS Grant Funding.
 It is not required that the foreign national be working on NIH-funded research; however, it can be helpful in documenting the importance of the research being conducted.

 Clinical Researchers.
 HHS does not limit its sponsorship to ‘bench’ researchers, but will consider for waivers clinicians who are conducting research.
 To ensure that the individual is making substantive research contributions, however, a clinician should be prepared to document that he or she has a substantial commitment to a research program.
 Documenting that research is a fixed percentage of the clinician’s duties, that research accomplishments are included in the clinician’s evaluation process, or that institutional funds support the clinician’s research are all ways in which a substantial commitment can be documented.

 External Letters of Support.
 HHS requires external letters of recommendation, meaning from scientists outside the sponsoring institution, to further evidence the foreign national’s scientific achievements and ability to conduct the research that serves as the basis for the waiver.